 The competitive analysis template from Plerdy will help you with this.

 Evaluating Results vs. Unique Value Propositions

 Comparing the results and value proposition for an e-commerce niche is a defining stage in business development.
 First, it is necessary to understand what is the advantage of rivals.
 Here are a few examples: a trading company can be famous for its excellent quality, fast delivery and reasonable prices.
 And the demand for online lessons from a private mathematics teacher may be due to the uniqueness of his particular teaching methods.
 It would help if you found out what features competitors have, what makes them competitive and what brings them to the first positions.
 For this, the following analysis can be carried out:

 - Compare your products or services – quality, speed of delivery, and value for money.

-- Determine the features of the competitor’s product – what are its unique features that attract customers.
-You can read reviews, purchase a product, or order service to do this.
+- Determine the features of the competitor’s product – what are its unique features that attract customers?
+You can read reviews, purchase a product, or order a service.

 - Find out the number of orders per month – place a test order, save its number, and repeat the action after a while.
-Then, using the number, you will find out how many orders were made per day, week, or month.
+Then, you will find out how many orders were made per day, week, or month using the number.

 For a comprehensive analysis, use the template.

 Constant analysis of competitors is an important step toward achieving your business goals.
 He will make you the best and allow you to stay in this position – ahead of competitors in development.
 We are sure that well-designed templates will help you with this – very soon, you will see the result of your efforts.